rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 [*Go to the index*](#index) 👆🏻

-# Difference between hacking and ethical hacking
+# Difference Between Hacking and Ethical Hacking

 While both hackers and ethical hackers use similar techniques and skills, their intentions and goals are fundamentally different.